Native plants like this anemone not only provide shelter, they attract native insects.

 Creating habitat for birds means establishing an environment safe for insects–flies and beetles, as well as the more beautiful butterflies.
 See crane flies.

-foundation of habitat.
+Plants and arthropods are the foundation of habitat.
 Arthropods include insects, spiders and crustaceans (those little "c-shape" creatures that hop about on the ground when you lift up a pot, and yes, they are related to shrimp).
 Birds and lizards can establish thriving populations if your yard offers these vital resources.
 John Fitzgerald of Cornell University spoke last week in Los Angeles on bird conservation.
 He pointed out that the areas where eastern wood thrushes have declined coincide with areas of increased acid rain.
 The acidic rain kills the native crustaceans in the plant undergrowth, thereby removing an important food source for the wood thrush.
 Having a healthy population of creepers and crawlers, supports a healthy population of runners and fliers.

 If you want to help birds, you need to reexamine your ideal garden.
 Paradise isn't sterile.
 The Earth's garden is filled with abundance and diversity, including spiders, aphids and grubs.